 Until the past decade, almost all efforts at organizing CSOs resulted in failure.
 For a variety of reasons, a new era began in the late 1980s in Europe.
 A number of CSOs are now firmly established and on steep growth trajectories.
 These organizations appear to provide large social benefits.
 Car travel and car ownership diminish greatly when individuals gain access to carsharing services, which is far greater than with virtually any other demand management strategy known.
-Particularly appealing is that carsharing represents an enhancement in mobility and accessibility for many people, especially those who are less affluent.
+Particularly appealing is that carsharing represents an enhancement in mobility and accessibility for many people, especially those less affluent.

 Some lessons in how and where to launch carsharing programs are becoming apparent.
-On the basis of a review of the literature, carsharing programs can be concluded most likely to be economically successful when they provide a dense network and variety of vehicles, serve a diverse mix of users, create joint-marketing partnerships, design a flexible yet simple rate system, and provide for easy emergency access to taxis and long-term car rentals.
-They are more likely to thrive when environmental consciousness is high, driving disincentives such as high parking costs and traffic congestion are pervasive, car ownership costs are high, and alternative modes of transportation are easily accessible.
+Based on the authors' review of the literature, this article concludes that carsharing programs are more likely to be economically successful when they provide a dense network and variety of vehicles, serve a diverse mix of users, create joint-marketing partnerships, design a flexible yet simple rate system, and provide for easy emergency access to taxis and long-term car rentals.
+They are more likely to thrive when environmental consciousness is high; driving disincentives such as high parking costs and traffic congestion are pervasive; car ownership costs are high; and alternative modes of transportation are easily accessible.

 An even more important lesson, though not well documented, is the need for partnerships and mobility providers to offer enhanced products and services.
 More business-oriented carsharing programs thrive by acquiring those that fail or lack strong leadership.
-But to retain customer loyalty, they must improve services and reduce costs.
-Two linked strategies are being followed:

-- 1. Coordinate and link with other mobility (e.g., smart parking management) and nonmobility (e.g., employers and residential developers) services; and - Incorporate advanced communication, reservation, and billing technologies in conjunction with significant membership growth.
+But to retain customer loyalty, they must improve services and/or reduce costs.
+Two linked strategies are being followed: 1) coordinate and link with other mobility (e.g., smart parking management) and non-mobility (e.g., employers, residential developers) services; and 2) incorporate advanced communication, reservation, and billing technologies in conjunction with significant membership growth.
 But advanced technologies are expensive and linking with other services is successful only if the customer base is large, so most carsharing programs have either remained quite small or followed a notable growth trajectory.